CSYE6225-SravantiKanchi/webapp/README.md

 ### Conclusion

 Follow these steps to deploy your web application on a CentOS server.
 Remember to replace placeholder values with actual data relevant to your setup.

+##  Assignment 4 Packer Setup

+### Packer automation

+Added a packer script to create a custom CentOS 8 image that includes the following pre-installed components:

+MySQL Server
+Node.js (via npm, using version 18)
+Unzip library
+Web application source code, automatically unzipped Node.js dependencies pre-installed
+Systemd service setup for the web application Additionally, the Packer script configures a non-login user csye6225 with ownership of the web application directory.
+The web application is configured to start automatically via a Systemd service file, ensuring that the application launches at boot time without manual intervention.

+### Image Creation Process Overview

+This project employs a GitHub Actions workflow for image creation on merging with main:

+- **GCP Authentication**: Authenticates with Google Cloud Platform using a service account to manage resources.

+- **Configuration & Packaging**:
+  - Creates an `.env` file for necessary environment variables.
+  - Zips the web application codebase for deployment.

+- **Node.js & MySQL Installation**: Installs Node.js and MySQL to prepare the environment for the web application and its integration tests.

+- **Integration Testing**: Executes integration tests to ensure seamless interaction between the web application and the database.

+- **Packer Setup**: Installs Packer for automating the creation of a virtual machine image, including the web application and its dependencies.

+- **Packer Image Creation**: Runs Packer to build a virtual machine image, ready for deployment with all required configurations and software.

+### Packer Validation Overview
+This project employs a GitHub Actions workflow for packer validation creation on raising pull requests with main

+- Packer Format check
+- Packer Validate check